 UPDATE 10.13.16: As the October 17th extension deadline approaches, the IRS has advised those affected by Hurricane Matthew that they may qualify for late-filing penalty relief.
 In areas with disaster declarations for individual assistance, taxpayers will have until March 15, 2017 to file returns otherwise due on Monday, October 17.

-Hurricane Isaac struck the Gulf Coast this week and although it was downgraded to a tropical storm, it is still causing devastating floods in Louisiana and Mississippi.
+Hurricane Matthew is taking aim at central Florida’s Atlantic coast this week and President Obama has declared a state of emergency.
 With hurricane season upon us, do you know what you would do if you lost important documents like your tax records and how to safeguard them?

 Here are helpful tips to help you safeguard your records:

 Create an Electronic Backup Set of Records